 This can happen above all if the drugs are not taken regularly.
 There are other reasons that the effectiveness of therapies may decline after a certain time.
 That is why it is important to check the viral load regularly, generally every three months.

-Can the viral load rise if someone with HIV also has syphilis or another sexually-transmitted infection?
+Can the viral load rise if someone with HIV also has another sexually transmitted infection?

 Isn't it safer to continue using condoms in addition to the protection given by the therapy?

-This is, indeed, the safest option.
-Added together, the two methods offer maximum protection, although the protective effect of condoms and HIV therapy in themselves is already very high.
+Both methods together offer the maximum level of protection, although the protective effect of condoms and HIV therapy in themselves is already very high.

 What are the arguments for continuing to use condoms?